Sam Cornish: 1961–1981

 By 1972, his marriage to Jean Faxon had ended and, in 1976, he married his second wife, Florella Orowan, and they remained married until his death in 2018.
 She was a bookseller and together, they opened a small bookstore, Fiction, Literature and the Arts, in the Boston suburb of Brookline.

 In 1979, Cornish began working as Literature Director at the Massachusetts Council on the Arts and Humanities.
 Cornish held the position for only three years, although during that time, he advocated vigorously for small and literary presses to receive matching-grants funding.

-Cornish was Poet-in-Residence at Emerson College from 1979-1980.
+Cornish was Poet-in-Residence at Emerson College from 1979 to 1980.

 His book Sam’s World was published by Decatur House Ltd. in 1980.
 In Black Books Bulletin, Carrington Bonner wrote that the poems “are clear images to the point of the themes, with perceptive acknowledgement of the dark beautiful/ugly realities of the inner city from which he came.
 Simplicity and sure hand are tools that are not easily contained by a poet.
 Sam’s World shows off these unique qualities.”
 In Callalloo, E. Ethelbert Miller wrote: “I was happy to discover that Sam’s world was real, not imaginary.
 It is one in which people occupy a major space.”
 Both reviewers were impressed that Cornish was not “seeking inner exile,” as poets tend to do, but rather writing about real world experience.